rangle/ngCourse2/handout/redux/component_architecture.md

 [redux docs](http://redux.js.org/docs/basics/UsageWithReact.html)

- Keeping this in mind, let's refactor our `counter` to be a _presentational_ component.
-First, let's modify our `app-container` to have two counter components on it as we currently have it.
+Keeping this in mind, let's refactor our `CounterComponent` to be a _presentational_ component.

+## Modifying `AppComponent` to become a smart component

+First, let's modify our top-level application component to use the `CounterService` and `CounterActions`, just as `CounterComponent` did:

+_app/app.component.ts_

 ```typescript
 import {Component} from '@angular/core';